ROSbot 2 PRO - quick start

 command: roslaunch --wait astra_camera astra.launch

-3. Pull docker images with:
+3. Pull docker images

 docker compose pull

-4. Flashing the firmware
+4. Flash the firmware

 for differential drive (regular wheels):